It is the intention of Taproot Community Kitchen to:

 Statement of Purpose

-Taproot Kitchen endeavors to provide nourishment, livelihood, and food security to Lopez and the larger to San Juan County community by providing:
+Taproot is a community kitchen and food storage provider.
+Its primary purpose is to create and sustain jobs that feature abundant fresh farm produce from San Juan County (SJC), Washington.
+In doing so its hopes to provide nourishment, livelihood, and food security to Lopez and the larger to San Juan County community by providing:

 - Facilities for commercial food processing, in particular for adding value to locally grown fruits, vegetables, and other agricultural products.